Majikujanisch/Work-Research/ReactAppReadMe.md

 # Quick Overview
 - NextJSProject: Default runs on Port 3000
+    - Most of Business logic and index page
 - kratos-admin-ui: running on Port 3001
+  - Just a Admin-ui for Ory/Kratos, not selfmade
 - SelfService: runns on Port 4455
+  - Runs SelfServices for all except Login and Registration

 # Getting Started